 Bringing Fresh Perspective And Ideas

 Thus, outside-the-classroom openings are a lucrative path for businesses and associations to help students, encouraging a positive trait.
-Many other things prove that teaching outside the classroom have a positive impact on students.
+Many other things prove that teaching outside the classroom has a positive impact on students.